ucl-cssb/StabilityFinder/README.md

 following.
 input file.xml The user input file
 <!---run.sh The shell script that will initialise the scripts--->
-plot posterior.R The R code to plot the results model file This can take two formats: model.cu Cuda file of the model that is required to have this name SBML model This can have any name, as long as this is provided in the input_file.xml.
+model file This can take two formats: model.cu Cuda file of the model that is required to have this name SBML model This can have any name, as long as this is provided in the input_file.xml.